SoMuchForSubtlety/f1viewer/README.md

 * `tab` to cycle through the login form fields
 * enter to select / confirm
 * `r` while an event is selected to refresh it's contents
+* `q` to quit

 ## Logs
 By default f1viewer saves all info and error messages to log files.
 Under Windows and macOS they are save in the same directory as the config file, on Linux they are saved to `$HOME/.local/share/f1viewer/`.
+You can access them quickly by running `f1viewer -logs`.
 The log folder can be changed in the config.
 Logs can also be turned off completely.

 ## Credentials